Words by Simon Difford

 customer, whether he desires his drink dry or sweet."

 Over the decades the gum syrup and absinthe has been omitted from the Manhattan while the maraschino has morphed into the garnish.
-It is also more common for Angostura aromatic bitters to be used in place of orange bitters - perhaps mostly due to Angostura being more commonplace over the decades.
+It is also more common for Angostura Aromatic Bitters to be used in place of orange bitters - perhaps mostly due to Angostura being more commonplace over the decades.
 However, it should be noted that various bartenders favour the use of different bitters, including Abbott's Bitters.
-(As explained in (this piece on Abbott's Bitters by Jake Burger.)
-See his Portabello Star Manhattan below.
+(As explained in (this piece on Abbott's Bitters by Jake Burger.
+See his Portobello Star Manhattan.)

 Frustratingly the recipes in the early bar books above simply state 'whiskey' but the Manhattan was probably originally made with rye whiskey, rather than bourbon, as New York was a rye-drinking city.
 Today it is common to use bourbon, although purists tend to favour bonded rye whiskey.
 Some folks even prefer Tennessee or Canadian whiskey.

 Once you've decided on your choice of whiskey comes the decision of what vermouth to use.
 Firstly, you'll need to establish if you are making a Dry Manhattan, which calls for dry vermouth, a Perfect Manhattan which uses dry and sweet vermouths, or a Sweet Manhattan with just sweet vermouth.
-Not to mention the brand (although I prefer Martini).
+Not to mention the brand of vermouth.
+(I favour Martini.)

-While the Dry Manhattan is usually garnished with a twist, the more commonplace Perfect and Sweet Manhattans are generally garnished with a maraschino cherry.
-Maraschino and American whiskey (bourbon or rye) are a match made in heaven - so much so, that I am one of those people who likes a small spoon of cherry syrup from the jar added to the mixing glass so subtly sweetening and influencing the drink.
+While the Dry Manhattan is usually garnished with a lemon or orange zest twist, the more commonplace Perfect and Sweet Manhattans are generally garnished with a maraschino cherry.
+Maraschino and American whiskey (bourbon or rye) are a match made in heaven - so much so, that some like half a spoon of cherry syrup from the jar added to the mixing glass so subtly sweetening and influencing the drink.
 This works particularly well when based on a bone dry rye whiskey rather than relatively sweet bourbon.

 Mixing method and serve